pwilliams-ck/sniplate/README.md

 ### Set Up TLS

-There is an option to run the server with TLS enabled, you if you need to create a development TLS certificate and key.
-If you have Go installed they include a handy tool to create self-signed certificates with `crypto/tls` package. `cd` into the project root, `mkdir`, and `cd` again.
+There is an option to run the server with TLS enabled.
+If you want to create a development TLS certificate and key, and have Go installed, they include a handy tool to create self-signed certificates with the `crypto/tls` package. `cd` into the project root, `mkdir tls`, and `cd` again.

 ```bash
 cd sniplate